boraxpr/hello_flutter/README.md

 # my_first_flutter_app

-Once upon a time, I let GitHub Copilot (OpenAI) teach me Flutter.
+Once upon a time, I let GitHub Copilot (OpenAI) teach me Flutter.<br>
-It began with me trying to understand a Flutter code architecture.
+It began with me trying to understand a Flutter code architecture.<br>
-Tutorials after tutorials, they only provide code with no deep explanation of what each part does.
+Tutorials after tutorials, they only provide code with no deep explanation of what each part does.<br>
 Following Codelabs ( https://codelabs.developers.google.com/ ),I decided to spin up a very basic Flutter app (Flutter Demo) and let Copilot explains to me in the comments.

 I understand about widgets that is each parts of Flutter components is a widget. <br>